wenjunwang-econ/wenjunwang-econ.github.io/_publications/solar_trade_war.md

 collection: publications
 category: manuscripts
 permalink: /publication/solar_trade_war
-excerpt: 'Use structural models to quantify the impact of U.S.-China trade war in the solar sector between 2012-2018.
+excerpt: 'We use structural models to quantify the impact of U.S.-China trade war in the solar sector between 2012-2018.

 Presented in Berkeley-Harvard-Yale Energy and Environmental Economics Seminar, the U.S. Department of Energy'

 paperurl: 'http://wenjunwang-econ.github.io/files/incidence-u.s.-china-solar-trade-war_revised_19072024.pdf'
 ---